 - a.
-You may request BIG funds for facility maintenance only if you will complete the maintenance action during the period of performance, and only if it directly benefits eligible users and is directly related to the proposed BIG project.
-Maintenance must be completed during the period of performance.
-Amendments to extend the period of performance must be approved by the WSFR grant manager; - b.
+You may request BIG funds for facility maintenance only if you will complete the maintenance action during the period of performance, and only if it directly benefits eligible users and is directly related to the proposed BIG project; - b.
 You are responsible for all maintenance costs after the period of performance, although you may apply user fees collected at the BIG-funded facility after the period of performance to the maintenance of the facility; - c.
 If you use BIG funds for maintenance at a facility that has received a BIG grant in the past, you must extend the useful life of each affected capital improvement accordingly; - d.
 You may limit or exclude BIG funding for maintenance or other costs that you make available to subrecipients; - e.
-Dredging that is needed to fulfill the purpose and objectives of the proposed project can qualify as an eligible action only if all dredging-related actions do not exceed \$200,000 in Federal funds and you have allocated the dredging costs between the expected use by eligible and ineligible vessels (if applicable; for guidance on allocating or prorating costs, see 50 CFR 86.19); - f.
+Dredging that is needed to fulfill the purpose and objectives of the proposed project can qualify as an eligible action only if all dredging-related actions do not exceed \$200,000 in Federal funds, and you have allocated the dredging costs between the expected use by eligible and ineligible vessels (if applicable; for guidance on allocating or prorating costs, see 50 CFR 86.19); - f.
 You must maintain the dredged area at the approved width and depth for the useful life of the BIG-funded facility, unless you are awarded BIG funds in the future that provide for maintenance dredging; - g.
-You or another entity approved by us must own or have legal right to operate the BIGfunded facility, or you must demonstrate in your proposal that the owner of the facility will use the BIG-funded facility for its authorized purpose for its useful life; - h.
-Pre-award costs are not guaranteed and may only be eligible if they are necessary and reasonable for completion of project objectives, and are approved in writing by the Regional WSFR Office.
-The project may be may be eligible for pre-award costs if approved by the WSFR grant manager.
-Request for pre-award costs need to include the dates of validity, costs, and a justification; - You may be required to record the Federal interest in real property that includes a BIGfunded capital improvement and/or you may be required to direct your subrecipients(s) to record such interest (see 50 CFR 86.18); - j.
+You or another entity approved by us must own or have legal right to operate the BIG-funded facility, or you must demonstrate in your proposal that the owner of the facility will use the BIG-funded facility for its authorized purpose for its useful life; - h.
+Pre-award costs are not guaranteed and may only be eligible if they are necessary and reasonable for completion of project objectives, and are approved in writing by the WSFR Regional Office; - You may be required to record the Federal interest in real property that includes a BIGfunded capital improvement and/or you may be required to direct your subrecipient(s) to record such interest (see 50 CFR 86.18); - j.
 If boats other than transient recreational boats at least 26 feet in length will use or benefit from an eligible BIG project, you must prorate the costs according to 50 CFR 86.19;

-K. You must give clear information using signs or other methods that direct eligible users to BIG-funded facilities and inform users of restrictions and operating periods (see 50 CFR 86.94).
+You must give clear information using signs or other methods that direct eligible users to BIG-funded facilities and inform users of restrictions and operating periods (see 50 CFR 86.94).